amrithajeya/amrithajeya/README.md

 - 👩‍🎓 I am currently studying a Bachelor of Applied Finance and Bachelor of Business Analytics at Macquarie University; you can view some of my past work in my Business Analytics degree [here](https://github.com/amrithajeya/Business-Analytics-Assignments "Amritha's Business Analytics Repository").
 - 💛 Over the past two years, most of my time has been spent ensuring quality control in statutory and management reports, performing analytical procedures on journals and preparing a monthly reconciliation of the company's corporate credit card account.

-**Some other fun facts about me:**
-- I am of Sri Lankan ethnicity 🇱🇰, born in New Zealand 🇳🇿, raised in Papua New Guinea 🇵🇬 and now an Australian citizen 🇦🇺.
-- I am an animal lover 🐨.
-- I love travelling and learning about different parts of the world 🌏.
-- I like to spend my free time working with disadvantaged communities 💛.

 **How you can reach me:**